 Respect Curriculum

-The Respect SEL Curriculum includes 5 lessons and many activities that teach children about respect, acceptance, honesty, and gratitude.
+The Respect SEL Curriculum includes five lessons and many activities that teach children about respect, acceptance, honesty, and gratitude.

-The mind + heart Social Emotional Learning Curriculum includes 8 units!
-Each contains 5+ detailed, character education, research-based LESSONS filled with TONS of hands-on and mindful ACTIVITIES.
-They encourage children to express themselves and build important emotional and social skills.
-Click HERE for more details on the program.
+The mind + heart Social Emotional Learning Curriculum includes eight units!
+Each contains 5+ detailed, character education, research-based lessons filled with tons of hands-on and mindful activities.
+They encourage children to express themselves and build critical, emotional, and social skills.